addiejanssen/domoticz-solaredge-modbustcp-plugin/README.md

 - Select `SolarEdge ModbusTCP` from the `type` dropdown list.
 - Enter the IP address of the inverter in the `Inverter IP Address` field.
 - Enter the port number (default: 502) of the inverter in the `Inverter Port Number` field.
+- Enter the Modbus device address (default: 1) of the inverter in the `Inverter Modbus device address` field.
 - Select `Yes` in the `Add missing devices` to create the devices when the inverter is added.
 Select `No` after deleting unwanted devices.
 Leaving the option set to `Yes` will recreate the deleted devices once Domoticz is restarted.
 - Select an `Interval` (default: 5 seconds); this defines how often the plugin will collect the data from the inverter.
 Short intervals will result in more accurate values and graphs, but also result in more network traffic and a higher workload for both Domoticz and the inverter.
 - Optionally change the `Auto Avg/Max math`; this defaults to `Enabled` which means that the Domoticz graphs for most values will be averaged over time.
 When selecting `Disabled`, the calculations will be disabled and the Domoticz graphs will be based on the last retrieved value.